krzjoa/eponge/README.md

 eponge::erase_masking()
 ```

-Sometimes, we may want to tidy our messy enivornment: we have objects we
+Sometimes, we may want to tidy our messy enivironment: we have objects
-would like to keep, while in the same time there are many temporary
+we would like to keep, while in the same time there are many temporary
-objects created in exploration.
+objects created during the exploration.

 ``` r
 cars.2 <- cars